Book review: Katrīna Teivāne, "Roberts Johansons. Zeitgeist and Photography"

 Tifentale, Alise.
 “Entering the Elusive Estate of Photographer Zenta Dzividzinska.”
 MoMA Post, March 24, 2021. https://post.moma.org/entering-the-elusive-estate-of-photographer-zenta-dzividzinska/

-New article in Museum of Modern Art’s online research publication Post.
+New article in the Museum of Modern Art’s online research publication Post.
 Notes on Art in Global Context, listed in sections Central & Eastern Europe and Art and Gender.

 Read the article on MoMA Post website: https://post.moma.org/entering-the-elusive-estate-of-photographer-zenta-dzividzinska/ or download the article PDF here: download article pdf